-- Ready to shoot: Comes with a build-in lens, while the A77 II requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the A77 II requires a separate lens.

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Easier setting verification: Has a control panel on top to check shooting parameters.
+- Easier setting verification: Features a control panel on top to check shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 921k dots).

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.